neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Validation.rst

 Avoiding Duplicate Validation and Recursion
 ===========================================

-Unlike simple types, objects (or collections) may reference other objects, potientally leading to recursion during the validation and multiple validation of the same instance.
+Unlike simple types, objects (or collections) may reference other objects, potentially leading to recursion during the validation and multiple validation of the same instance.

 To avoid this the ``GenericObjectValidator`` as well as anything extending ``AbstractCompositeValidator``